For Zip ? (Change)

 SUSPICIOUS ACTIVITY REPORTING

 The Company is required to file suspicious activity reports with government authorities regarding suspected insider trading, fraud, misappropriation of funds, money laundering, etc. There are timing consequences Associated with this reporting.
-These or related activities, if discovered, or suspected, should be reported immediately to the Legal Department.
+These or related activities, if discovered, or suspected, should be reported immediately to the Compliance Department.

 FINANCIAL HOLDING COMPANY RESTRICTIONS